-- Team Manager/staff to be informed about the packed lunch. - The packed lunch should be kept in the fridge until lunch time. - Food is to be heated to the right temperature before given to the child, if needed (please refer to the Making Food Safely Policy and the Food Handling Dos and Don'ts document) - The Little Jungle meal policy applies to packed lunches which should not include any nuts, sweets, crisp, juice etc.
+- The Key Person and Operations Lead should be informed about the packed lunch. - The packed lunch should be kept in the fridge until lunch time. - The individual child's needs and packed lunch should be added to the class 'Menu of day' List to ensure the ingredients are also listed and allergens considered for all children in attendance. - Food is to be heated to the right temperature before given to the child, if needed (please refer to the Making Food Safely Policy and the Food Handling Dos and Don'ts document) - The Little Jungle meal policy applies to packed lunches which should not include any nuts, sweets, crisp, juice etc.

-PARENTS/ SCHOOL AGREEMENT POLICY
+PARENTS (FAMILY) AND SCHOOL AGREEMENT POLICY

 The agreement (see below 'Current Agreement') sets out the expectations for both parents and the setting as to the care of the child and the business arrangements agreed between the two parties.
-It is important for parents to read this contract thoroughly, and return a signed copy to the setting prior to the child being admitted into Little Jungle.
+It is important for parents to read this contract thoroughly and return a signed copy to the setting prior to the child being admitted into Little Jungle.